Operational Assistance in Moldova Initiative

 Project aims

-The project will support law enforcement agencies in tackling organized crime and emerging threats.
-It will also help in developing long-term cooperation in the region.
+The project supports law enforcement agencies in tackling organized crime and emerging threats.
+It also helps in developing long-term cooperation in the region.

-1. Provide operational assistance and strengthen national efforts to combat transnational organized crime, with a specific focus on migrant smuggling, human trafficking, terrorism and firearms trafficking;
+1. Provides operational assistance and strengthens national efforts to combat transnational organized crime, with a specific focus on migrant smuggling, human trafficking, protection from sexual exploitation, abuse and harassment (PSEAH), terrorism and firearms trafficking;

-2. Enhance national and transborder cooperation between law enforcement agencies, international organizations and the aid sector/non-governmental organizations.
-Improved international police cooperation will also ensure the effective exchange of information in the region.
+2. Enhances national and transborder cooperation between law enforcement agencies, international organizations and the aid sector/non-governmental organizations.
+Improved international police cooperation also ensures the effective exchange of information in the region.

 Project activities

 • Operational and analytical support to identify and investigate organized crime groups related to human and firearms trafficking, terrorism and violent extremism.
-This will include an exchange of operational data and best practices aimed at dismantling specific criminal groups.
-INTERPOL officials will also help enhance law enforcement agencies in Moldova with operational and analytical skills to conduct effective investigations;
+This includes an exchange of operational data and best practices aimed at dismantling specific criminal groups.
+INTERPOL officials also help enhance law enforcement agencies in Moldova with operational and analytical skills to conduct effective investigations;

-• Detection of suspected individuals at control points – This will include crosschecking biometrics from suspected individuals against INTERPOL databases during HOTSPOT operations;
+• Detection of suspected individuals at control points – This includes crosschecking biometrics from suspected individuals against INTERPOL databases during HOTSPOT operations;

 • Assessing Moldova’s ability to detect and interdict CBRNE material at border crossing points, and response mechanisms;

-• On-the job support and mentorship programmes – This will help integrate best practices, increase alertness and immediate response to firearms trafficking.
-These programmes will also assist national authorities in conducting criminal intelligence analysis as well as identifying and tracing firearms;
+• On-the job support and mentorship programmes – This helps integrate best practices, increase alertness and immediate response to firearms trafficking.
+These programmes also assist national authorities in conducting criminal intelligence analysis as well as identifying and tracing firearms;

 • Assisting law enforcement agencies in accessing INTERPOL databases and supporting deployment of INTERPOL’s Operational Support Teams (OST) for transnational cases.